binoyskumar92/NodeJS-OCP-Template-to-Helm/README.md

 ```bash
 helm upgrade --install <a-release-name> chartrepo/nodeapp-build --values helm/nodeapp-build/values.yaml
 ```
- *Note: The release-name can be any other name*
+ *Note: The release-name can be any other name.*

  3. Run below command to make sure a build pod is running
  ```bash
  oc get pods